Oromia Coffee Farmers Cooperative Union: Agronomy and sustainability

 Coffee crops are significantly affected by climate volatility.
 As diseases and pests become more prevalent and temperatures rise and patterns of rainfall become more volatile, it becomes significantly more difficult to grow coffee successfully.
 The size of land held by farming families is heterogeneous and some communities are more vulnerable than others to climate volatility.
-Sustainable farming has been a staple of Ethiopian coffee farming for generations and most coffee is grown under shade and is bird-friendly.
+Sustainable farming has been a staple of Ethiopian coffee farming for generations, and most coffee is grown under shade and is bird-friendly.
 In 2014, OCFCU partnered with a roasting house in the Netherlands with the aim to eliminate the reliance on wood for household use and produce carbon-neutral coffee from farm to cup.
 According to the plan, farmers are incentivised to participate in the scheme with bonus payments of USD$25 and cooking stoves are being distributed to families so that they will stop using wood for their cooking needs.
-The reduction of carbon dioxide with the new stoves compared to cooking over an open fire is up to 70% and it is estimated that the project will generate over 30,000 carbon credits.
+The reduction of carbon dioxide with the new stoves compared to cooking over an open fire is up to 70%, and it is estimated that the project will generate over 30,000 carbon credits.
 The Fair trade premium from the carbon credits goes toward projects which will make communities better equipped to deal with the effects of climate volatility.

 Another concern for OCFCU farmers is the aging of coffee trees.
-The coffee tree can take up to five years to mature and thus, intensive labor is needed to bring the tree to maturation and reap profits from proper tree development.
+The coffee tree can take up to five years to mature, and thus, intensive labor is needed to bring the tree to maturation and reap profits from proper tree development.
 Furthermore, when the crop is no longer profitable, it is difficult to clear the land to plant a new crop to recover any losses.
 Previously, agronomic development was stimulated by investment in local tree plantations in conjunction with the European Union.
-This partnership ended in the 1980s and there has been insufficient investment in agronomic development since.
+This partnership ended in the 1980s, and there has been insufficient investment in agronomic development since.

 Price volatility

 A systemic risk faced by farmers is coffee price volatility.
 Coffee is the most accessible source of income for poor smallholder Ethiopian farmers.
 However, coffee prices, being a commodity, are inherently more volatile than industrial products.
-And since Ethiopian farmers are price takers, changes in the world production and prices of coffee directly and significantly affect Ethiopian coffee prices and thus, farmers' profits.
-Moreover, when coffee prices are low, many farmers suffer from inadequate income and thus, hunger.
+Since Ethiopian farmers are price takers, changes in the world production and prices of coffee directly and significantly affect Ethiopian coffee prices, and thus, farmers' profits.
+Moreover, when coffee prices are low, many farmers suffer from inadequate income, and thus, hunger.
 Previously, in the lean period preceding harvest (June to September), farmers would borrow at high interest rates from private lenders to subsist and improve their farming practices and harvests.
 However, in 2005, the Union implemented its own financial services through the Cooperative Bank of Oromia.
-The organization provides pre-harvest financing and loan advances to seventy percent of members to ensure crop development.
+The organisation provides pre-harvest financing and loan advances to 70% of members to ensure crop development.